chouseknecht/ansible-container/docs/rst/container_yml/reference.rst

 state                    Set to 'absent', if the service should not be deployed to the cloud.
 Defaults to 'present'.
 ======================== ======================================================================================================

+.. _pvc:

 Persistent volume claims
 ````````````````````````

 Docker named volumes map to persistent volume claims (PVCs) in the cloud.
-Consider the following ``container.yml`` example:
+Consider the following ``container.yml``:

 .. code-block:: yaml